kumpelblase2/blog/content/projects/twitch-browse.md

 # Status

-Seeker is live and can be seen [used](https://blog.eternalwings.de/seeker/).
+Seeker is live and can be [found here](https://blog.eternalwings.de/seeker/).
 The main feature works well enough that it's usable.
 There are however still a few things that I want to work on, such as better mobile support and improving the usability of adding tags/languages to filter by.
 But in general I'm satisfied with what it can do so far.
 If you have any issues, feedback or suggestions, you can file an issue on [github](https://github.com/kumpelblase2/seeker) as well as checkout the source.